The 9 Best Fall Bird Feeding Tips

-Follow these simple tips to provide food sources for the hungry migrating birds that visit your backyard during autumn.
+Follow these simple tips to provide food sources for the hungry migrating fall birds that visit your backyard as the seasons change.

 “I put out extra suet feeders for birds to fill up on during their migration stopovers,” says Christina Lorenzen of North Babylon, New York.

 Check out homemade suet recipes for feeding birds.

 Orioles, hummingbirds and tanagers count on plenty of fruit, flowers and feeders on their way south, so they’ll likely stop for a sip of sugar water served in an oriole or hummingbird feeder.
 (Learn how to make your own sugar water for hummingbirds.)
 Keep feeders up until late fall.
 You never know what stragglers might pass by, and they’ll really appreciate the energy boost.

 Check the condition of bird feeders and squirrel baffles to make sure they will make it through the winter.
 Clean your feeders and replace the ones you can’t repair.
 Protect stored bird food by securing it in waterproof garbage cans.
 Place bricks or bungee cords on top of lids to keep out raccoons and squirrels.

 7. Plant Berry Bushes